cferdinandi/adventure/content/rules.md

+## Health and Healing

+Every player starts with three health points.

+### Losing Health Points

+If a player takes damage during combat, they lose a health point.

+They can also lose health points when trying to complete challenges if their die roll is two or more below the difficulty level.

+For example, if a player tries to scale a cliff with a difficulty of 5, and they roll a 2, the *Guide* might say:

+> You lose your footing and tumble backwards down the side of the cliff, striking a rock.

+The *Guide* would then subtract one health point.

+### Getting Knocked Out

+If a player loses all three of their health points, they're *knocked out* until someone in their group heals them or the next encounter starts.

+*Knocked out* players cannot solve challenges or participate in battles.

+### Healing Damage

+There are a few ways players can heal damage:

+1. They can use their turn during a battle or encounter to heal themselves or another player with a healing potion.
+If they do, they cannot attempt to solve the challenge or fight a creature until their next turn.
+2. If the player is a *Healer*, they can restore one health point to themself or another player.
+This also uses their turn.
+3. Waiting it out.
+Moving from one encounter to another restores a health point.

+Healing potions make great items for players to find after defeating creatures and solving problems.

+The *Guide* can reward them (or restrict them) as needed to keep the tension and pacing of the game well balanced.

+### Total Group Knock Out

+If every member of a group loses all of their health points, that's a *total group knock out* (or *TGKO*).

+A TGKO can happen if the difficulty of a particular challenge isn't properly balanced for the skills of your group.
+It can also happen if luck just doesn't work in the players' favor (a series of low die rolls, for example).

+**Since a TGKO would otherwise stop the adventure in its tracks, the _Guide_ can use their creativity to save players from this situation.**

+<p class="margin-bottom-small">Some examples:</p>

+- A pet belonging to one of the players runs off and returns with healing potion, or a non-player character that can help.
+- Players awaken some unknown time later.
+The creature is gone, along with what they were looking for and a bunch of their gear and items.
+- Players awaken to find themselves trapped in a locked room, unsure of where they are or how they got there.
+They must use their skills and items they can find in there surroundings to escape.

 ## Gear and Items

 Gear and special items can be used to solve problems, overcome challenges, and give players new skills and abilities.